Applications Closed for Spring 2025-Fall 2025 Cohort

 Daniela Sanchez

-Daniela Sanchez is a second-year student from Dunwoody, Georgia.
-She is majoring in International Affairs with minors in French and Korean.
-At UGA, she works as a resident assistant helping to build an inclusive and welcoming community on campus.
-She also founded and serves as the Vice President of the Korean Conversation Club and is the Meeting Coordinator of the Rotaract Club, a volunteering and professionalization club.
-Outside of UGA, she was an Advocacy Intern at the Latin American Association where she researched and analyzed current bills and proposals affecting the Latino population in Georgia in addition to monitoring legislation signed by Georgia congressmen and representatives.
-She is also the Secretary of the ROTEX Association of Rotary District 6900 and volunteers with the Rotary Youth Exchange program, a scholarship program for high school students through which she studied abroad in South Korea for one year.
+Daniela Sanchez is a third-year student from Dunwoody, Georgia.
+She is majoring in International Affairs and French with a minor in Korean.
+At UGA, she works as a resident assistant for University Housing.
+She also founded and serves as the Vice President of the Korean Conversation Club.
+Daniela is also a UGA en France program ambassador.
+Through this program, she spent five weeks in Montpellier, France improving her French skills.
+Outside of UGA, she is is interning as a research associate for the Middle East and Africa region at the British Standards Institute.
+She previously worked as an Advocacy Intern at the Latin American Association where she researched and analyzed current bills and proposals affecting the Latino population in Georgia in addition to monitoring legislation signed by Georgia congressmen and representatives.
+She also volunteers with the Rotary Youth Exchange program, a scholarship program for high school students through which she studied abroad in South Korea for one year.
 Her current interests include U.S.-Korea relations, arms control, and open-source intelligence.
-In Summer 2024 she plans to study abroad in Montpellier, France to improve her language skills.
+In the spring, Daniela plans to intern and study in D.C. through the Washington Semester Program.

 Jessica Sobieski